annotation/stam/README.md

  * `Or([DataOperator++])` - Disjunction combining multiple tests
  * `Not(DataOperator)` - Unary operator that inverts the logic.

+### Reverse indices

+The extended model defines various relations like `_referenced_by` and `_part_of` that point *back* (hence the term 'reverse') at items from which nodes are referenced.
+In the schema these are represented by red dashed lines, whereas the solid red lines can be interpreted as the *forward* index.
+All of these combined (including 'forward' solid black lines indicating ownership) constitute the edges of a search graph and enables quick lookups.

+It may help to enumerate the reverse indices in a more stand-off fashion as follows:

+* An index mapping annotations to all annotations that select it:  `Annotation -> [Annotation]`
+    * This would be the reverse index for annotations that use `AnnotationSelector`
+* An index mapping textselections (pertaining to a resource) to all annotations :  `TextResource -> [TextSelection -> [Annotation]]`
+    * This would be the reverse index for annotations that use `TextSelector`
+* An index mapping annotation data (pertaining to a set) to all annotations that use that data:   `AnnotationDataSet [AnnotationData -> [Annotation]]`
+* An index mapping resources to all annotations that select that resource:   `TextResource -> [Annotation]`
+    * This *MAY* be limited annotations that point at the resource as a whole.
+This would then be the reverse index for annotations that use `ResourceSelector`.
+* An index mapping annotation data sets to all annotations select the set:   `AnnotationDataSet -> [Annotation]`
+    * This *MAY* be limited annotations that point at the dataset as a whole.
+This would then be the reverse index for annotations that use `DataSetSelector`.
+* An index mapping datakeys (pertaining to an annotationset) to annotationdata that makes use of the key
+* An index mapping annotation data sets to all annotations select the set:   `AnnotationDataSet -> [DataKey -> [AnnotationData]]`

+Implementations *SHOULD* implement these or similar indices, facilitating quick lookup in search.

+## Searching

+The ability to search or query the data is essential functionality that a STAM implementation needs to offer.
+The *extended data model* described above offers the basic building blocks needed to implement efficient low-level search functions.
+This specification does not prescribe an API for these low-level functions, that is left up entirely to the implementation.

+The formulation of a higher-level query language is not part of the core specification either, it is instead left to an extension.

 ## Serialisation Formats

 ### STAM JSON